Follow these tips to make safe biking a habit.

 Always wear a bike helmet!

-Make sure your helmet is certified.
+Make sure your helmet is certified by the U.S. Consumer Product Safety Commission (CPSC).
 Look for a sticker on the inside that says “CPSC.”
 This means it’s been tested for safety.

 Bike helmets only protect you if you wear them the right way.
 Every time you put your helmet on, make sure that: